jvelascoal/CARP-VD-Benchmark-Instances/README.md

 # CARP-VD Benchmark Instances

-Benchmark instances for the **Capacitated Arc Routing Problem with Vehicle Dependence (CARP-VD)**, a generalization of the CARP in which both the servicing cost and the deadheading cost of every edge depend on the type of vehicle that performs the operation.
+Benchmark instances for the **Capacitated Arc Routing Problem with Vehicle Dependence (CARP-VD)**, an arc routing problem in which each edge of the network carries one servicing cost and one traversal cost for every type of vehicle in a heterogeneous fleet.

 These instances accompany the paper: